Rick Reynolds, LCSW

 What are the 5 simple and proven steps that will protect your marriage?

-I have a friend who says you can always determine what's important to people by looking at their checking account.
-How do they spend their money?
+I have a friend who says you can always determine what's important to people by looking at their checking account to see how they spend their money.
+What percentage of your income is allocated to your relationship?
+What about your energy withdrawals?
+What would that say about the importance of your marriage?

 5 steps to protect your marriage

-1. Protect the life that is "US":
+1. Protect the life that is "Us".

 Rare is the person who gets married thinking they'll cheat on their mate.
-Generally the opposite is true.
+Generally, the opposite is true.
 Most newlyweds believe they're immune to marriage problems and that infidelity could never happen to them.
 Unfortunately, it's that very thought which makes them susceptible.
-No one plans to cheat, but given the right situation anyone can be vulnerable.
-Partnering together to protect your marriage places value in the relationship.
+No one plans to cheat, but given the right situation, anyone can be vulnerable

-2. Clarify the meaning of monogamy for your marriage:
+2. Clarify the meaning of monogamy for your marriage.

-3. Establish healthy boundaries for your marriage:
+3. Establish healthy boundaries for your marriage.

-5. Don't try to please your mate, rather make sincere attempts to enjoy them and honor them:
+5. Don't try to please your mate.
+Rather, make sincere attempts to enjoy them and honor them.

 The goal isn't survival; it's a new and better life.